macsencasaus/zag/readme.md

 // only external function declarations are allowed to have variadic parameters extern fn printf(fmt: *u8, ...);

+// top level declarations live for the life of the program var g = 100;

 // the entry point, just like C, is the main function fn main() i32 {